 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3500 does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-1 (unlike the D3500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D3500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the K-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3500 Manual (free pdf) or the online Pentax K-1 Manual.
+Further information on the features and operation of the D3500 and K-1 can be found, respectively, in the Nikon D3500 Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3500 or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Faster burst: Shoots at higher frequency (5 vs 4.4 flaps/sec) to capture the decisive moment.